-The Panel considered whether the advertisement contained a depiction of sex.
+The Panel considered whether the advertisement contained sex.
 The Panel noted the definition of sex in the Practice Note is "sexual intercourse; person or persons engaged in sexually stimulating behaviour".

-The Panel noted that the advertisement depicts a woman in bed next to a man and gathering her clothes.
-The Panel considered that the implication is that they have been sexually intimate and considered that most members of the community would consider this scene to be depicting sexually suggestive behaviour.
+The Panel noted that the couple are depicted exiting a bedroom with one still in underwear and considered that the implication is that they have been sexually intimate.
+The Panel considered that most members of the community would consider this scene to be depicting sexually suggestive behaviour.